THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSINGFocusing and how it relates to our human learning system.

 The Problem Is – We Can't Stop Thinking

-It's the nature of repetitions to keep repeating, so we can't stop thinking.
+This is especially problematic when the automatically repeating memories are unpleasant ones.
+But it's the nature of repetitions to keep repeating, so even with pleasant memories, we can't stop thinking.
 And as we grow older and repetitions and memories accumulate, we get dull, either contented, maybe happy, maybe stressed, bored, or scared, but stuck in our self-perpetuating habitual ruts with our fixed behaviour.

 The eternal abstract chatter in our minds, the continual rethinking and reconfirmation of our ideas and beliefs, and ideas about what we want from life, becomes in itself an habitual rut, and this leads directly to a lack of actual life, and inevitably closed mindedness.